osmianski/laravel-heroicons/README.md

 ## Heroicons for Laravel Blade

-Beautiful hand-crafted SVG icons, by the makers of Tailwind CSS, available as Laravel Blade components:
+Heroicons - beautiful hand-crafted SVG icons, by the makers of Tailwind CSS, available as Laravel Blade components:

 ![heroicons.com](docs/screen-capture.png)